NI Grammar School Admission criteria for

 2. Children who have applied before 1st June will be considered before other children.

 3. Children will be ranked according to their present school report on the basis of 20 marks for attainment, 10 for effort, 10 for disciplinary record and 10 for extra-curricular contribution.

 4. If there are more applicants with the same score than places available in a particular year group then the following tie-breaker criteria will be used:

-a. children who have a sibling# currently enrolled at the School;
+a. children who have a child of the family# currently enrolled at the School;

 b. the age of the child, preference being given to the oldest child;